toolleeo/cli-apps/README.md

 * [hledger](https://hledger.org/) - A is fast, reliable, free, multicurrency double-entry accounting software to track money, investments, cryptocurrencies, time, or any other quantifiable commodity; uses a future-proof plain text file format.
 * [ledger](http://ledger-cli.org/) - A powerful, double-entry accounting system from the command-line; it uses a simple yet powerful text syntax to specify the items to account.
 * [paycon](https://github.com/arcorion/paycon) - Converts pay amounts between different time units.
-* [Pubs](https://github.com/pubs/pubs) - Pubs organizes your scientific papers together with their bibliographic data and provides command line access to basic and advanced manipulation of your library.
 * [Taskell](https://github.com/smallhadroncollider/taskell) - A CLI kanban board/task manager for Mac and Linux.
 * [thokr](https://github.com/thatvegandev/thokr) - Sleek typing tui with visualized results and historical logging.
 * [toipe](https://github.com/Samyak2/toipe) - Yet another typing test, but crab flavoured.